Transfer Credits and Transcript Evaluations

-- Next, they should request that a copy of their official transcript(s) be mailed from their previous institution(s) to Bucks Office of Admissions.
+- Next, students must request that an official copy of their transcript(s) be sent from their previous institution(s) to Bucks Office of Admissions.

-- A student can obtain no more than 30 transfer credits from all outside sources (including Advanced Placement and PLA) for Associate programs.
+- A student can obtain no more than 30 transfer credits from all outside sources (including Advanced Placement and Prior Learning Assessment) for Associate programs.

 - A student can obtain no more than half the number of credits required for a given certificate.